coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 039.md

 Inky asks if he can take notes, and the archon says that the answer is no if he can reproduce the effects.
 The archon explains this is a weapon so no, Inky cannot take notes.

 Dia asks what battlefield and the archon recalls that we name things.
 He thinks as he tries to remember, then he says [[Amos Bridge WIP]] .
 He explains that he bought the land so that they could investigate.
 Dia asks if we may travel to investigate this area as well.
 He leans forward and says he will not parlay with people who use illusions, and she drops the illusion.
-He appreciates her candor and introduces himself as [[Ilxavar WIP]].
+He appreciates her candor and introduces himself as [[Ilxavar]].

 Dia explains that she is curious about the machine in front of her.
 He continues the experiment and some of the vampire goop goes through the machine and then slaps into a hobgoblin.
 It goes into him and bubbles, and he develops very big fangs, his eyes go red, and then he explodes.
 The goblin and mage pull out notebooks and take notes.
 Ilxavar says there is no reason to continue testing as there needs to be adjustments to this as they are not sure if it is a bodily thing or the divine energy.
 He explains that they have not made a new warrior variant in some time, and he is excited to find a new hybrid.